Digital transformation needs a solid cybersecurity plan

-Once that assessment comes out there should be a report looking at what issues should be addressed first and that is the beginning of the journey toward a more secure environment.
+Once that assessment comes out there should be a report looking at what issues should be addressed first; that is the beginning of the journey toward a more secure environment.

 “Most users will be ready to start immediately after doing an assessment,” Gorskie said.

-In addition, users need to understand one of the biggest issues facing them and that is patching.
-Patching has been an ongoing issue for years and with continuous processes, like a refinery, running for years on end, end users don’t feel they have time to implement patches.
+Users need to understand one of the biggest issues facing them is patching.
+Patching has been an ongoing issue for years and with continuous processes, like a refinery, running for years on end, users don’t feel they have time to implement patches.
 With ransomware incidents like WannaCry and NotPetya that worked off a patched Microsoft vulnerability, manufacturers felt the crush of not patching a patched vulnerability.
 It cost some companies hundreds of millions of dollars.

 “Patching the most important thing to do, and we don’t do it,” he said.

-Gorskie related creating security procedures to safety procedures.
+Gorskie related examples from creating security procedures to safety procedures.

 “If you don’t follow safety procedures, you will eventually be let go,” he said.
 “Security should be the same way.
 It is about doing the right thing and making sure you follow it.”

 While he said OT security is different than IT security, there needs to be a change in mindset on the plant floor.
-The reality is there are plenty of tasks IT people do on a daily basis, Gorskie said, but there are some things OT does.
+There are plenty of tasks IT people do on a daily basis, Gorskie said, but there are some things OT does daily.